timescale/docs/cloud/high-availability.md

 Adding a replica to your service helps significantly reduce the likelihood of downtime in the event of a failure.
-If there is a failure, the only noticeable impact on your service will be connections resetting while the replica is promoted to the primary.
+If there is a failure, the only noticeable impact on your service is connections resetting while the replica is promoted to the primary.
 For replicas, WAL is streamed to the replica directly, not in chunks like in services without replicas.
 In certain high-traffic scenarios, there can be a